dqian3/autobahn-artifact/README.md

 <!-- TODO: Can we provide alternatives on how to run elsehwere? (if the artifact committee cannot run on GCP) -->
 <!-- Detail which machines and configs we used (CPU/SSD...).
 What geo setup (i.e. where machines are located) -->

 > [!NOTE]
 > We strongly recommend running on GCP as our experiment scripts are designed to work with GCP.
 > New users to GCP can get $300 worth of free credit (https://console.cloud.google.com/welcome/new), which should be sufficient to reproduce our core claims.
-> To get the free trial you will need to use an email account that has not used GCP before or create a new google email account
+> To get the free trial you will need to use an email account that has not used GCP before (e.g. you may create a new gmail account or use https://www.mail.com/mail/create-email-account/).
 > Unfortunately, trial access users *cannot* access the machine type used in our evaluation, and must instead use a weaker machine type (more details below).
-We have NOT evaluated or systems on these machine types.
-To accurately reproduce our results, we recommend using the same machine types employed in our experiments, and using the SPOT-market to save costs.
+We have NOT thoroughly evaluated or systems on these machine types, but provide a [sample run that validates claim (1)](#freemachines).
+To accurately reproduce our *paper* results, we recommend using the same machine types employed in our experiments, and using the SPOT-market to save costs.
 Re-running only our key data points, using the spot market, should be relatively cheap -- but make sure to terminate machines as soon as you do not need them.
+Failing this, please send an anonymous comment, we are investiagting ways to securely add you to our own GCP account and specify an allowance.

 The Google Cloud console is the gateway for accessing all GCP services.
 You can search for services using the GCP console searchbar.